Ahmed Ibrahim Khalaf: Senior

-Iraq Under-23 National Team
+U23

 Ahmed Ibrahim was part of the squad that went to Brazil in the summer of 2016 for the Rio Olympics and was one of Iraq's standout players as his defending helped hold a Brazil team featuring Neymar, Gabriel Jesus, Marquinhos and Gabriel Barbosa to a 0-0 draw.
 Iraq only conceded one goal in the Olympics and despite being knocked out after the group stages, went out undefeated.